-Let me put this another way, because I often find people confused about the man who led this battle to weaken the 14th.
+Let me put this another way, because I often find people confused about the man who led this battle to weaken the 14th: John A. Campbell.

-John A. Campbell was a slave owning “Jacksonian Democrat” (white supremacist) attorney serving on the U.S. Supreme Court before the Civil War.
+Campbell was openly in favor of owning slaves as a “Jacksonian Democrat” (white supremacist) attorney who was serving on the U.S. Supreme Court before the Civil War.

 In October 1862, with the Confederacy struggling to survive, he accepted an appointment as assistant secretary of war, overseeing the Confederacy’s draft laws.

-After Campbell lost the war he was imprisoned for six months as a violent traitor, which was far better outcome than the hanging he deserved.
+After Campbell lost the war he was imprisoned for six months as the violent traitor he was, which was a far better outcome than the hanging for treason that he clearly deserved.